um-dang/conda_on_the_cluster/README.md

 <br />

-**8.** We should see it in our list of available environments now.
-Also note that the new environment is created in a subdirectory of the `miniconda3` folder in our home directory.
+**3.** We should see it in our list of available environments now.
+Also note that the new environment is created in the `miniconda3/envs/` subdirectory in our home folder.
 This is where binaries, etc. will be downloaded to if you ever need to find them.

 ```
 conda env list